HyperTag/documentation/src/content/sources/php.md

 ## Getting Started

-This library lets you record analytics data from your PHP code.
-It is a little different than other server-side libraries in that PHP is a single-threaded language, meaning it only processes once language at a time.
+This library lets you record analytics data on the server-side, from within applications and websites developed with PHP.

 ### Step 1